-- Student must have “music–(instrument)” on PER/ILP and purchase an instrument during the registered/current school year.
+Students must have “music–(instrument)” on their PER/ILP and purchase an instrument during the registered/current school year.

-- Receipts must be dated after May 1 and after the date of enrollment.
+Receipts must be dated after April 1 and after the date of enrollment.

-- Receipts must show payment made in full (payment plans are not accepted)
+Receipts must show payment made in full (payment plans are not accepted).

 CyberLynx can make a one-time reimbursement of up to $250 toward the total price of a musical instrument, even if the purchase price exceeds $250, as long as the above conditions are met.

 To participate in the musical instrument lease program:

-- A price quote with the original receipt for the instrument must be submitted.
+A price quote with the original receipt for the instrument must be submitted.

-- Lease payments will be for the months that fall within the fiscal year.
+Lease payments will be for the months that fall within the fiscal year.

-- Payments are made on the following schedule:
+Payments are made on the following schedule: